Piriformis Syndrome Test

 What does a positive Piriformis Syndrome Test mean?

-If the piriform is is tight, pain is elicited in the muscle.
+If the piriform is tight, pain is elicited in the muscle.
 If the piriformis is pinching the sciatic nerve, pain results in the buttock and the patient may experience sciatica.

 FAIR Test